summitech/gitexplorer/README.md

 You can read the [Enzyme documentation](http://airbnb.io/enzyme/) for more testing techniques.
 Enzyme documentation uses Chai and Sinon for assertions but you don’t have to use them because Jest provides built-in `expect()` and `jest.fn()` for spies.

-Here is an example from Enzyme documentation that asserts specific output, rewritten to use Jest matchers:
+Here is an example from Enzyme documentation that asserts specific nb, rewritten to use Jest matchers:

 ```js
 import React from 'react';